telerik/xaml-docs/controls/radmap/features/information-layer/sql-geospatial-data.md

 # SQL Geospatial Data

 RadMap supports binding to SQL Geospatial data.
 The control allows generating map shapes from any *IEnumerable* instance (for example a row collection) which contains a property with geospatial data in __Wkt__ (Well known text) or __Wkb__ (Well known binary) format.
-The __Source__ property and the __GeospatialPropertyName__ property are used to specify the *IEnumerable* instance and the name of the property which contains a Geospatial data.
+The __Source__ property and the __GeospatialPropertyName__ property are used to specify the *IEnumerable* instance and the name of the property which contains the Geospatial data.

 The __SqlGeospatialDataReader__ supports the following geometry types: